gitdeepaks/devFinder/README.md

 - Need to to read more about Indexes in Mongoose/MongoDB.
 - Need to Read about $or and $and opequery operators in Mongoose/MongoDB.
 - Need to read about schema.pre and schema.post middleware in Mongoose.

+- Need to think - POST vs GET

+- Read about ref and polpulate at https://mongoosejs.com